This article is part of our crash course series on Arabic dialects.

-The Levant refers to the area located in the Eastern Mediterranean and includes Lebanon, Palestine, Syria, Jordan in the modern world.
+The Levant refers to the area located in the Eastern Mediterranean and includes Lebanon, Palestine, Syria, and Jordan in the modern world.
 The term Levant entered English in the late 15th century from French.
 It derives from the Italian Levante, meaning “rising”, implying the rising of the sun in the East.
 The Arabic equivalent of the term is known as Al-Mashriq اَلْـمَـشْـرِق, meaning “the land where the sun rises”.
 Thanks to the region’s rich cultural and religious heritage, Levantine has become an attractive dialect for students wishing to learn Arabic and for scholars interested in the region.
 The large number of expatriates coming from the region’s countries also means that Levantine Arabic is spoken widely across the world.

 Levantine Arabic is well understood across the Arab world and expatriates from Levant countries have helped the dialect spread throughout the world.
 The dialect has also gained in popularity in the last few years as the chosen language of historical dramas, television series, and dubbed Turkish soap operas.

-Aramaic was the lingua franca of the Middle East from about the 12th century BC until the 9th century AD, when the spread of Islam allowed Arabic to take its place.
+Aramaic was the lingua franca of the Middle East from about the 12th century BC until the 9th century AD when the spread of Islam allowed Arabic to take its place.
 However, the language shift that occurred in the Levant was not a sudden replacement of one language by another but rather a gradual and lengthy process.
 Many scholars agree that 50 percent of the grammatical structure of Central Levantine Arabic is due to Syriac influences, a dialect of Middle Aramaic.

 Robert Gabriel, Syriac professor and president of the Association of Syriac Language Friends gives the example of the sentence “ijul-uwlad,” meaning “the children came.”
 In this sentence, the verb “iju,” which precedes the subject “al-uwlad” is in the plural form.
 In classical Arabic, such a sentence would be wrong, because a verb preceding the subject remains in the singular, even with a plural subject.
-In Syriac, plural goes with plural, masculine goes with masculine, feminine with feminine.1
+In Syriac, plural goes with plural, masculine goes with masculine, and feminine with feminine.1

 Under Ottoman rule, the region acquired many Turkish terms such as كندرة (kundara) for shoes and بوظة (boza) for ice cream.
 Another example is the suffix “ji”, which is often added to words to indicate professions.
 The word صابونجي (sabonji) means soap (صابون) maker and the word كبابجي (kababji) means someone who makes kababs.